Sally Wister: Sally Wister's Journal

 Sally and some of the other girls enjoy flirtations with some of the younger officers and, in league with some, play a trick on another.
 She appears to be falling in love with Major William Truman Stoddert, "about nineteen" and a nephew of Gen. Smallwood.
 After a few weeks, the soldiers receive orders to march; Sally is "very sorry" and Stoddert "looks dull".
 Stoddert returns a month later, ill with a cold and fever; he is nursed back to health and leaves again, but soon returns, "not relishing the idea of sleeping on the banks of the Schuylkill".
 However, he does not stay long, and when he leaves, Sally observes "we shall not, I fancy, see him again for months, perhaps years".
 Any romance between them would have been problematic: "A wide gulf of social and religious prejudice lay between them", as he was an Anglican, a soldier, and a member of a slaveowning family, while she was a pacifist Quaker, a member of a sect that forbade its members from marrying out of the faith or owning slaves.

 In between these periods of excitement were stretches of boredom.
-On December 20, Sally observes "I shall hang up my pen till something offers worth relating."
-Her next entry is not until February.
+On December 20, Sally observed, "I shall hang up my pen till something offers worth relating."
+Her next entry was not until February.
 Winter passes uneventfully.
 As it draws to a close, Sally and a friend go to look over the remains of the nearby army camp, which she describes as "ragged" and "ruinous".
 She skips from March to May, both for "scarcity of paper" and "hardly anything" of news.
 With the advancing season come rumors of an imminent evacuation of Philadelphia (and unwanted attention from another officer).
 On June 19 comes word that the occupying army has left; the Continentals depart in pursuit, and Sally, "think[ing] of nothing but returning to Philadelphia", concludes her journal.